mikebronner/documentation/source/_categories/laravel.md

 ---
 extends: _layouts.category
 title: Laravel
-description: Posts about developing web applicatinos with Laravel.
+description: Posts about developing web applications with Laravel.
 ---

-Posts about developing web applicatinos with Laravel.
+Posts about developing web applications with Laravel.